BaryoDev/Verdict/docs/test_coverage_report.md

-# Upshot Test Coverage Report
+# Verdict Test Coverage Report

 ## Executive Summary

-Upshot is built with a "zero-tolerance" approach to bugs and performance regressions.
+Verdict is built with a "zero-tolerance" approach to bugs and performance regressions.
 Our test suite covers not only the core functional logic but also the performance characteristics (zero-allocation) and integration behavior across the ecosystem.

 | Metric                   | Value            | Status |
 | ------------------------ | ---------------- | ------ |